jamset/publisher-pulsar/README.md

 ###Daemon settings

-Example for Laravel could look like this one:
+Example for Laravel could look like this one.

+Out of the box (among other it's default socket params for one node for Pulsar and performers):

 ```php
     /**